Cossacks II: Napoleonic Wars: Multiplayer

 In multiplayer mode, players can play a skirmish battle over the internet.

 Multiplayer games have to set up through a VPC (virtual private network) such as LogMeIn Hamachi.
-After connecting to a player made server a player may join another players server.
-However, many bugs can be experienced while playing like this.
+After connecting to a player made server a player may join another players server, but many bugs can be experienced while playing like this.

-It also important to note that if you use the required patch for the Steam version (for it to even launch properly) you won't be able to play the multiplayer at all.

 Cossacks II: Battle for Europe

 The Cossacks II: Battle for Europe expansion pack was released in June 2006.
 It is a stand-alone game, eliminating the need for the original version.
 Major changes to the game are to the Battle for Europe mode.
 At least 7 new provinces have been added to expand the map, in order to allow greater playability as well as to accommodate 3 new nations: Spain, the Duchy of Warsaw and the Confederation of the Rhine.
 A number of new historical battles were also added: Borodino, Leipzig and Waterloo, as well as campaigns played from the perspective of some of the great powers of the day.